Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 ### Try out GraphQL 😎 with SWAPI!

 To do this you'll use GraphiQL.
-It's a web page that let's you write GraphQL queries and see the results.
+It's a web page that lets you write GraphQL queries and see the results.

 <!-- > -->